SRvSaha/CoWinVaccineSlotFinder/README.md

 ### Important:
 - This is a proof of concept project.
 I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Developed for Educational Purpose; USE IT AT YOUR OWN RISK.
 I SHOULD NOT BE DEEMED RESPONSIBLE FOR ANY LEGAL CONCERNS.**
-- This CANNOT book slots automatically.
-It doesn't skip any of the steps that a normal user would have to take on the official portal.
-You will still have to enter the OTP and Captcha.
-This just helps to do it from Console rather than through Official WebApps/Apps.
 - This goes without saying but, once you get your shot, please do help out any underprivileged people around you who may not have a laptop or the know-how.
 For instance any sort of domestic help, or the staff in your local grocery store, or literally the thousands of people who don't have the knowledge or luxury we do.
 - Do NOT use unless all the beneficiaries selected are supposed to get the same vaccine and dose.
 - When multiple beneficiaries are added for a single registered mobile number, all beneficiaries will get the Same Dose, Same Vaccine, Same Centre and Same Slot.
 In case any of this doesn't meet the requirements, booking might not be successful.